Developmental psychology: Social and emotional development

 Developmental psychologists who are interested in social development examine how individuals develop social and emotional competencies.
 For example, they study how children form friendships, how they understand and deal with emotions, and how identity develops.
-Research in this area may involve study of the relationship between cognition or cognitive development and social behavior.
+Research in this area may involve studying the relationship between cognition, cognitive development, and social behavior.

-Emotional regulation or ER refers to an individual's ability to modulate emotional responses across a variety of contexts.
-In young children, this modulation is in part controlled externally, by parents and other authority figures.
-As children develop, they take on more and more responsibility for their internal state.
-Studies have shown that the development of ER is affected by the emotional regulation children observe in parents and caretakers, the emotional climate in the home, and the reaction of parents and caretakers to the child's emotions.
+Emotional regulation (ER) refers to an individual's ability to modulate emotional responses across a variety of contexts.
+In young children, this modulation is in part controlled externally by parents and other authority figures.
+As children develop, they take on increasing responsibility for their internal state.
+Studies have shown that the development of ER is affected by the emotional regulation children observe in their parents and caregivers, the emotional climate at home, and the reactions of parents and caregivers to the child's emotions.

-Music also has an influence on stimulating and enhancing the senses of a child through self-expression.
+Music also influences stimulating and enhancing the senses of a child through self-expression.

-A child's social and emotional development can be disrupted by motor coordination problems, evidenced by the environmental stress hypothesis.
+A child's social and emotional development can be disrupted by motor coordination problems, as evidenced by the environmental stress hypothesis.
 The environmental hypothesis explains how children with coordination problems and developmental coordination disorder are exposed to several psychosocial consequences which act as secondary stressors, leading to an increase in internalizing symptoms such as depression and anxiety.
 Motor coordination problems affect fine and gross motor movement as well as perceptual-motor skills.
 Secondary stressors commonly identified include the tendency for children with poor motor skills to be less likely to participate in organized play with other children and more likely to feel socially isolated.

-Social and emotional development focuses on five keys areas: Self-Awareness, Self Management, Social Awareness, Relationship Skills and Responsible Decision Making.
+Social and emotional development focuses on five key areas: Self-Awareness, Self-Management, Social Awareness, Relationship Skills, and Responsible Decision Making.

 Physical development

-Physical development concerns the physical maturation of an individual's body until it reaches the adult stature.
+Physical development concerns the physical maturation of an individual's body until it reaches adult stature.
 Although physical growth is a highly regular process, all children differ tremendously in the timing of their growth spurts.
 Studies are being done to analyze how the differences in these timings affect and are related to other variables of developmental psychology such as information processing speed.
-Traditional measures of physical maturity using x-rays are less in practice nowadays, compared to simple measurements of body parts such as height, weight, head circumference, and arm span.
+Traditional measures of physical maturity using X-rays are less commonly used nowadays than simple measurements of body parts such as height, weight, head circumference, and arm span.

-A few other studies and practices with physical developmental psychology are the phonological abilities of mature 5- to 11-year-olds, and the controversial hypotheses of left-handers being maturationally delayed compared to right-handers.
+A few other studies and practices in physical developmental psychology include research on the phonological abilities of mature 5- to 11-year-olds and the controversial hypotheses that left-handers are maturationally delayed compared to right-handers.
 A study by Eaton, Chipperfield, Ritchot, and Kostiuk in 1996 found in three different samples that there was no difference between right- and left-handers.